 My name’s Jada and this is my humble little blog.

-More than three years after the first post, I’m still here—mixing, pureeing, baking and frying.
-When I’m not cooking, styling and photographing the food you see here, you’ll find me working my day job as a copywriter at an advertising agency, cuddling with my little munchkin, Leo, begrudgingly watching sports with my husband, exploring Chicago’s best brunch spots or spending entirely too much time on Pinterest.
+Nearly a decade after the first post, I’m still here—mixing, pureeing, baking and frying.
+When I’m not cooking, styling and photographing the food you see here, you’ll find me working my day job as an Associate Creative Director, cuddling with my little munchkins, Leo and Lucas, begrudgingly watching sports with my husband, exploring Chicago’s best brunch spots or spending entirely too much time on Pinterest.

 I’m self-taught in every sense of the word, and constantly inspired (ok, distracted) by new blog design ideas, photo layouts, food-styling techniques and Etsy craft supplies.